Yoodlee Films partners with Tovino Thomas for film, web content

 Yoodlee Films partners with Tovino Thomas for film, web content2 min read .
-Updated: 12 Apr 2022, 11:06 AM IST
+12 Apr 2022

 - Thomas is best known for Malayalam superhero flick Minnal Murali that streamed on Netflix.